- Developers

 Aran Davies is a full-stack software development engineer and tech writer with experience in Web and Mobile technologies.
 He is a tech nomad and has seen it all.

+Interested in the Kotlin vs Swift programming language battle?
 This is an interesting topic that we will explore here to see which one is really the best.

-Kotlin vs Swift comparison:
+Kotlin vs Swift comparison

 Criteria #1: Target platform